-The Best Home Automation Solutions for Disabled People
+The Best Home Automation Solutions for Disabled and/or Elderly People

 Home Automation For Accessibility

-When most people think about accessibility technology for the homes of disabled or frail elderly people they get about as far as thinking of stair lifts and easy access showers or baths, perhaps a few handrails, moving the position of light switches, and that's about it.
+When most people think about home accessibility technology, they typically get about as far as stair lifts and easy-access showers or baths.
+Perhaps they also think of a few handrails, moving the position of light switches, and that's about it.
 But with today's technology there is much, much more that you can do.

-From using your phone as a control system to replace any switches that are difficult to reach, to automatic doors and electric cabinet tracks, this article features an overview of some of the best home automation technology for disabled people.
+From using your phone as a control system to replace any switches that are difficult to reach, to automatic doors and electric cabinet tracks, this article provides an overview of some of the best home automation technology.

 Lighting Controls and Modifications